-The County is committed to maintaining the quality of life in Napa County through obtaining compliance in enforcing regulations and codes.
+The County is committed to maintaining the quality of life in Napa County through enforcing regulations and codes.
 The Code Compliance Division shall uniformly and fairly enforce codes and regulations and shall assign high priority to the abatement of violations that may constitute potential threats to public health or safety or that may cause significant environmental damage.